umbralcalc/umbralcalc.github.io/_posts/stochadexIV.md

 ![](../assets/stochadexIV/stochadexIV-fundamental-loop-with-actions.drawio.png)

-For additional clarity, let's take a moment to think about what $\Pi_{({\sf t}+1){\sf t}}(A\vert X,\theta)$ represents and how generally descriptive it can be.
-If an agent is acting under and entirely deterministic policy, then the policy distribution may be simplified to a direct function mapping which is parameterised by $\theta$.
-At the other extreme, the distribution may also describe a fully stochastic policy where actions are drawn randomly in time.
-If we combine this consideration of noise with the observation that policies described by a distribution $\Pi_{({\sf t}+1){\sf t}}(A\vert X,\theta)$ permit a memory of past actions and states, it's easy to see that this structure can be used in a wide variety of different use cases.

-By marginalising over Eq.~(\ref{eq:joint-prob-x-and-a}) we find an updated probabilistic iteration formula for the stochastic process state which now takes the influence of agent actions into account
+Note also that by marginalising over the joint probability above, we find an updated probabilistic iteration formula for the stochastic process state which now takes the actions into account

 $$
 \begin{align}